-For 2017-2018, the Working Group will be co-chaired by the Australian Competition and Consumer Commission, the Italian Competition Authority, and the U.S. Department of Justice.
-The Italian Competition Authority replaced the UK Competition and Markets Authority as a co-chair after the 2017 Annual Meeting.
+For 2018-2019, the Working Group will be co-chaired by the Australian Competition and Consumer Commission, the Italian Competition Authority, and the South Africa Competition Commission which replaced the U.S. Department of Justice after the 2018 annual meeting in New Delhi.
 The Group is comprised of over 60 ICN members and is supported by a substantial number of NGAs from around the world.
 The Working Group holds periodic teleconferences with all members and NGAs.